 What Is Rabies?

 Rabies is a virus that negatively affects a mammal’s central nervous system.
-It can lead to death, especially after symptoms appear.
-Once that happens, rabies is usually fatal, typically within a week.
+It is almost always fatal and death typically occurs within a week after symptoms occur.
 The disease is transmitted by bites from infected animals.
 It is a zoonotic disease, meaning it can spread to people via animals.
 If bitten by an animal with rabies, humans are susceptible to the virus, just as animals are.
 Most cases involve non-domesticated animals such as skunks, raccoons, and bats.
 Domestic pets like cats and dogs can also be infected.

 Symptoms of Rabies

 There are various symptoms of rabies and all symptoms may not be present in every infected animal.
 The first signs you may see could be changes in your cat’s behavior; they may become withdrawn, anxious, shy, or fearful.
 Your pet may also lick the wound from the bite.
-These first symptoms could then lead to even more behavior changes such as atypical reactions to noises and sights.
-Your cat may be restless and agitated as well.
-Right before an animal’s death, they will seem disoriented, aggressive, could have seizures, and will experience respiratory distress.
-The “foaming at the mouth” symptom that is typically associated with the rabies disease happens when paralysis of the neck and head sets in.
+These first symptoms could then lead to more behavior changes such as restlessness, agitation, difficulty walking, and atypical reactions to noises and sights.
+The “foaming at the mouth” symptom that is typically associated with the rabies disease happens from paralysis of the muscles responsible for swallowing and vocalizing.
 This prevents the cat from swallowing so there is excess “foamy” saliva.

 When an animal or person is bitten by an infected animal, the saliva transmits the disease through the nerves and spine and into the brain.
 There is an incubation period of anywhere from 3 to 24 weeks while no symptoms are present.
 Once the brain gets infected, the rabies virus duplicates to the salivary glands and the symptoms will start to show.
 In rare cases, the virus can be passed through eyes, nose, or mouth contact.
 Biting is the most common way the disease is transmitted.

-To diagnose the rabies virus in cats, veterinarians will look for signs of the symptoms and review patient history.
+To determine the level of concern for rabies virus in cats, veterinarians will look for signs of the symptoms and review patient history.
 However, a definitive diagnosis can only be confirmed after the animal’s death with a brain tissue sample and a direct fluorescent antibody test (dFA).
 Humans can be diagnosed by testing saliva, hair, skin, and blood samples but these are not certain nor does this type of testing work for animals.
-If your cat has been exposed to the rabies disease, they will need to be quarantined so that symptoms, when they are present, can be recognized.
-This is especially true for unvaccinated pets and often, if a pet has not been vaccinated against rabies, they will be euthanized.
+If your cat has been exposed to rabies virus, they will need to be quarantined so that symptoms, if they develop, can be recognized.
+This is especially true for unvaccinated pets.
+Any cat that develops symptoms will be euthanized.

 Rabies has no cure and there is no treatment to remedy the virus.
 When animals show the advanced signs of rabies, euthanasia is the only option.
 Since death is almost always the result of this disease, euthanasia prevents your pet from suffering and prevents the disease from transmitting to other animals and humans.